Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 ## Running in Docker

 When running in Docker, there is another layer of complexity.
 The idea of a Docker image is build it once and run it in various places.
-In the case of our front-end we might want to re-use our docker image for TST on ACC and eventually on PRD.
+In the case of our front-end, we want to re-use our docker image for TST on ACC and eventually, PRD.
-The issue there is that once the Docker image has been built, it's much harder to inject dynamic variables such as our apiHost.
+The issue there is that once the Docker image is built, it's much harder to inject dynamic variables such as our apiHost.

 To run our front-end in Docker, a server is created in the Docker container anyway.
 That server can be used to provide the **apiHost** to the front-end.
 A node / express server will help us with this.
 When starting the Docker container, environment variables are provided at run time.
 Docker container receives and passes the environment variables on to the express server, which then provides that variable to the front-end.